ydb-platform/ydb/ydb/docs/en/core/deploy/manual/_includes/prepare-configs.md

   host_config_id: 1
 ```

+Possible disk types are:
 * ROT (rotational): HDD.
 * SSD: SSD or NVMe.

-2. In the `hosts` section, specify the FQDN of each node, their configuration and location in a `data_center` or `rack`.
+2\.
+In the `hosts` section, specify the FQDN of each node, their configuration and location in a `data_center` or `rack`.

 ```text
 hosts: